Ernesto002/CLI_Project/README.md

 Before running the program enter 'bundle install' in your terminal to install all necessary gems.

-To run the program enter 'ruby CLI_Project/bin/run.rb' in your terminal.
+To run the program enter 'ruby bin/run.rb' in your terminal.
+If an error occurs, then enter 'ruby CLI_Project/bin/run.rb' in your terminal.